bcbi/DeIdentification.jl/docs/src/usage.md

 * Date Shifted: Shift date or datetime columns by a random value (all date/times related to the primary identifier will be shifted by the same random number)
 * Nothing: columns are not identifying data and do not need to be obfuscated

+Data can also be transformed before or after deidentification
+* Preprocess: before deidentification (e.g. hash), transform the data (e.g. make sure zip codes are 5 digit)
+* Postprocess: after deidentficiation (e.g. dateshift) transform the data (e.g. only include the year of the date)

 ## Config YAML
 To indicate how to de-identify the data, where the data lives, and other variables a configuration YAML file must be created by the user.